GenericMappingTools/remote-datasets/docs/index.rst

 Information about the GMT data server and mirrors can be found on the `GMT organization website <https://www.generic-mapping-tools.org/mirrors/>`_.

+**Note**: New datasets for vertical deflections, FAA errors, sea level and dynamic topography and the planetary data will be available when GMT 6.5 is released.

 .. grid:: 1 2 3 3
     :gutter: 2